PierreSenellart/provsql/doc/source/user/probabilities.rst

 (k+1)-way deterministic branching, preserving the block-independent semantics exactly.

+The recursive arm may even join a *derived* edge relation – a subquery or view over several tracked tables.
+Each derived edge then participates as a compound event (the conjunction of its base tuples), accepted when the derived edges' supports are pairwise disjoint – e.g. a one-to-one join; edges sharing a base tuple are correlated, and the query falls back to the generic evaluation.

 The emitted circuits are *deterministic and decomposable by construction* (d-DNNFs), and each ``plus`` / ``times`` gate carries a persisted **certificate** of that property (readable with